PostHog/posthog.com/contents/docs/configuring-posthog/email.md

     ![](../../images/configuring-posthog/mailgun-1.png)

 1. You will now be given instructions to set up certain DNS records in your domain.
 Please be sure to add **all requested records** to ensure proper email deliverability.
-If not provided, we also recommend adding the following [SPF][spf] record to prevent email forgery with your domain.
+If not provided, we also recommend adding the following [SPF](spf) record to prevent email forgery with your domain.

     ```
     TXT @ v=spf1 include:mailgun.org ~all